liankui/desgin-pattern/README.md

-# Design pattern in golang.
+# Design patterns in golang.